 But apart from this category too, the ClickUp blog posts never fail to put their product at the helm of their content.
 For instance, here’s a post from the Marketing category on their blog, which discusses ‘How Development and Marketing Teams Can Work Together Better‘.
 The post starts by stating the facts and data, as all impactful content should.

 But as the audience gets drawn into the content and begins to see the value they’re getting from it, the author very tactfully introduces ClickUp as a solution in one of the examples.

 This is true for every article on their blog, even when it’s not a ClickUp case study or a feature introduction of their product.
 The content encourages readers to try out the product, maybe the freemium version, and what you get from here is product-qualified leads.
 Their content actually plays a huge role in user acquisition.

 In fact, product-led content marketing is a winning customer acquisition strategy for most successful SaaS companies.
-Our case study on the Notion content marketing strategy reveals how Notion has also been using product-led content to win over new customers.
+In our Airtable content marketing case study, we’ve discussed how they weave their product into their articles to deliver more value to the reader.
+Our case study on the Notion content marketing strategy also reveals how Notion has also been using product-led content to win over new customers.
 Give it a read!